pwhb/parthenon/kindness-saga/funogods/draft.md

 "Astrid, I understand you must have your reasons for reporting to the teachers," said my mom's good friend, Mr. David Lysandra.

 He was a professor from Atlas University, visiting Athens for a conference.
 My parents invited him to our home.
 They said he wanted to get to know me since he heard about me from my mom.
 But I could see he was a shrink and they asked for his diagnosis.
 They really thought I was making things up.
+I didn't know why but I agreed to talk to him.
+I had no intention of proving I was sane.
+I just saw a faint luminous thread connected to him that apparently nobody else could see.

 "How long have you known the girl who was hurt?"
 Mr. David asked gently.